In this blog you will read about what you can do about bedwetting as a child or adult. We list the facts and myths about bedwetting for you.

 Conclusion

-Bedwetting is primarily a problem in younger children.
+Bedwetting is especially a problem in younger children.
 It is harmless, but very annoying.
 Usually bedwetting decreases with age, but adults can also suffer from bedwetting.
 This can be a sign that there is a disease in the body.

 Frequently Asked Questions